 Train with US Soccer Legends Mia Hamm, Kristine Lilly & Tisha Hoch

-TeamFirst (Mia Hamm, Kristine Lilly, & Tisha Venturini Hoch) will return for their 10th year to offer a one-of-a-kind overnight soccer camp experience.
+TeamFirst (Mia Hamm, Kristine Lilly, & Tisha Venturini Hoch) will return for their 11th summer to offer a one-of-a-kind overnight soccer camp experience.
 Mia Hamm, Kristine Lilly, Tisha Venturini Hoch, and University of Texas Women’s Head Coach Ange Kelly will lead 6 on-field training sessions and 1 Round Robin Tournament.
 This session is the only opportunity to train with these legends in an overnight camp setting.

 During BSA Session I with TeamFirst, campers Rising 4th-10th grade will enjoy: